-Laboratory medical billing is part of the same overall coding and billing system in use in the various medical fields throughout the US, but laboratory billing services are unique in several different ways.
+Billing methods for labs is part of the same overall coding and billing system in use in the various medical fields throughout the US, but billing services for laboratories are unique in several different ways.
 One of the key differences between labs and other types of medical offices is the number of claims processed.
 Labs typically service many more patients every day, which results in a high number of claims being submitted.

-Another difference and one which makes laboratory billing particularly challenging are that lab claims are for relatively small amounts.
+Another difference and one which makes billing for such healthcare organizations particularly challenging are that lab claims are for relatively small amounts.
 This makes it difficult to devote time to handling each denial or rejection because labor costs can quickly outweigh the value of the claim.
 The problem with giving up on denials is that the accumulated amount of unpaid claims can rapidly rise to an unsustainable amount, putting the lab at risk of failing as a business entity.

 The system should include training of all employees on the parts they are involved with, from the front office that takes the appointment to the billing staff who send statements to patients when they have a balance due after testing.
 The system also needs to include a procedure for generating reports so that the revenue cycle management (RCM) practices are analyzed and principals are aware of how successful that aspect of the lab is.

 Tips for Successful billing

 - Make sure to use billing software that is constantly being updated.
 Codes are updated annually, but insurers and government payers make changes at different times.

 - Verify eligibility and determine that you have the proper authorizations when an appointment is scheduled or a patient arrives as a drop-in.

 - Collect the patient’s part of the charges when they check-in.
 It’s much easier to collect upfront than to get payments for a bill in the future.